RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 ### Interns

-There is an internship program that allows listeners and work towards structured targets over a fixed period.
+There is an internship program that allows listeners to work towards structured targets over a fixed period.
 It is mainly intended for sudents, but anyone can take part.
 For more information, see: [7 Cups Internship Program](https://www.7cups.com/about/internships.php)

 There is also a less formal program of certification for listeners, but it is not much used.

 # Conclusion
 You have now completed the guide.
-### References
-Links in the body of the guide are repeated here for convenience:

-[LIST OF LINKS]
+To review any part of the guide, use the little squares at the top of each page to navigate the sections.

+If you notice errors or omissions in this draft guide, please message the editor with details, [@RarelyChalie](https://www.7cups.com/@RarelyCharlie).

 ### Acknowledgements
 Thanks to the following members and listeners who contributed to the making of this guide: @Alex, @bunnypants, @ChaoticGood, @colourfulSpring22, @LaraG, @Laura, @littlepony, @MajesticBear, @Melody293, @Nada, @niamh333, @PhoenixAsh, @RainbowTrie, @Rose, @sairita, @Silversun14, @SunFern, @tazcares.

-Artwork: [????????????????]

-Editor: @RarelyChalie